sagemath/trac_to_gh/Issue 3338.md

 # Issue 3338: gfan tarball is not clean upstream

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3338

 Original creator: tabbott